LahiruBandaranayake/hamk_linux_management/README.md

 2. apt upgrade:

--Downloads and installs newer versions of installed packages.
+- Downloads and installs newer versions of installed packages.
--Upgrades the software to the latest available version based on the updated package information.
+- Upgrades the software to the latest available version based on the updated package information.
--Actually applies the updates and changes to your system.
+- Actually applies the updates and changes to your system.

 **Pending Updates Check**